-The common chameleon is mainly some shade of green, yellowish-green or brown in colour and is mostly found living in bushes and small trees in scrubland areas.
-It has a prehensile tail and four-toed feet that it uses to grasp the twigs and branches it climbs about on.
-Like most chameleons, it can change its skin colouration, though this is a response to light, temperature, and feelings, not an attempt to camouflage itself.
+This species is mainly some shade of green, yellowish-green, or brown in colour and is mostly found living in bushes and small trees in scrubland areas.
+It has a prehensile tail and four-toed feet that it uses to grasp the twigs and branches it climbs on.

-Common chameleons mostly live on their own and establish individual territories that they patrol regularly.
-These reptiles are happy living as solitary creatures, however, they seek others of their own type when they are seeking mates.
+These reptiles mostly live on their own and establish individual territories that they patrol regularly.
+They are happy living as solitary creatures; however, they seek out others of their own type when it's time to mate.

-Common chameleons take a year or more to become sexually mature.
-The mating season is from mid-July through to mid-September and at these times the males will fight over females of their species.
-After mating the larger female chameleons deposit clutches of eggs which they bury in the ground.
-These eggs need a long incubation time and can take as long as a year before they hatch out.
+Common chameleons take a year or more to become sexually mature, and the females of the species are larger than the males.
+The mating season is from mid-July through mid-September; at these times, the males will fight over females.
+After mating, the females deposit clutches of eggs which they bury in the ground.
+These eggs need a long incubation time and can take as long as a year before they hatch.